-The rapid rise of the price in real estate in Lisbon has left many wondering whether there is a real estate bubble in Lisbon.
+The rapid rise of the price of real estate in Lisbon has left many wondering whether there is a real estate bubble in Lisbon.
 However, much of the recent increase has come from the resumption of economic growth after a long period of stagnation.

-Housing prices in Portugal did not rise in the mid-90s at the same rate as other Western European countries and then dropped significantly during the financial crisis.
+Housing prices in Portugal did not rise in the mid-90s at the same rate as in other Western European countries and then dropped significantly during the financial crisis.

 In the past few years, the Portuguese economy has made a miraculous recovery, largely due to special measures brought in by the Portuguese government, with the Golden Visa program and the non-habitual tax regime being some of the most successful.
 These incentives have helped to encourage investment in Portugal on a massive scale, and as a result, the country’s economy has been enjoying a period of stable growth.

 Why buy a house in Lisbon?

 As mentioned, over the past few years, buying property in Lisbon has become hugely popular with investors from all over the world, as well as those who move to the city to make it their home.
 As the capital city of Portugal, the municipal area is a major tourist hub for the country and also the rest of Europe.
 Additionally, the picturesque city has a buzzing pulse and rich cultural history.

 Here, we’ll delve into some reasons why the bustling Portuguese capital could be the perfect place for you to buy property.